• Skip to primary navigation

 • Add crushed tomatoes and grated romano cheese to the pan, mixing well.
 Then season with salt and black pepper to taste.

-Reserve one tsp chopped parsley to garnish.
+Reserve one teaspoon chopped parsley to garnish.

 • Use a large spoon to make six small wells in the sauce and crack the eggs into each well.